Hunter College High School: Co-curricular activities

-Students can choose to further pursue their academic interests through school activities such as the National Economics Challenge, Hunter United Nations Society, Fed Challenge (economics), Mock Trial, Debate Team, Math Team, the Hunter Chess and Go Teams, Quiz Bowl, Science Bowl, History Bowl, FIRST Robotics, and the Washington Seminar.
-The Economics Challenge (run by the Council for Economic Education) team was formed in 2013 by two juniors and one sophomore, who subsequently led the Hunter team to become National Champions of the David Ricardo division in their inaugural year.
+Students can choose to further pursue their academic interests through school activities such as the National Economics Challenge, Hunter United Nations Society, Fed Challenge (economics), Mock Trial, Debate Team, Math Team, the Hunter Chess and Go Teams, Quiz bowl, Science Bowl, History Bowl, FIRST Robotics, and the Washington Seminar.
+The Hunter Economics and Finance team was formed in 2013 by two juniors and one sophomore, who subsequently led the Hunter team to become National Champions of the David Ricardo division of the National Economics Challenge (run by the Council for Economic Education) in their inaugural year.
+Since then the team has become one of the top economics team in the country (placing students top 3 individually at the Harvard Precollege Economics Competition and repeatedly sweeping NEC states in all divisions).
 The Hunter Chess Team has won numerous tournaments and championships.
 The Washington Seminar on Government in Action was introduced in the 1950s; students selected for this program research public policy issues throughout the year; arrange meetings with various public figures in Washington, D.C.; and then meet with them for questioning and discussion regarding their researched issue during a three-day trip in May.
-The Mock Trial team was the top team from New York City in 2015.
+The Mock Trial team was the top team from New York City in 2015 and the top team in the state in 2022.
 The debate team is completely student run and is nationally recognized and attends various tournaments throughout the year including tournaments at universities such as Harvard, Yale and Princeton.
 The Middle School debate team is a top-ranked team, that took the top three spots at the Middle School Public Debate Program's National Invitational Tournament at Claremont McKenna College in 2013.
-Hunter's Quiz Bowl team was started in 2006, and was nationally ranked in its inaugural year.
-The Quiz Bowl team went on to gain the title of national champions at the 2012 PACE National Scholastic Championship and was runner-up in 2020.
-Hunter won the 2016 and 2017 High School National Championship Tournaments and also placed second in 2022.
-The middle school team also won first place at the 2019 Middle School National Championship Tournaments.
-The History Bowl team were varsity national champions in the 2012 National History Bee and Bowl during its second year and won junior varsity championships in 2015 and 2019.
-The Robotics team, started in 2009, takes part in FIRST Robotics Competition won the Chesapeake regional in 2012.
-The Science Bowl Team placed 4th and 9th at the National Science Bowl championships in 2011 and 2012.